CACTUS Journal Policies

 Editorial decisions are based on scholarly merit, methodological rigor, relevance to the journal’s scope, and compliance with ethical standards.
 The publisher and any sponsoring institution do not influence editorial decisions.

 The Editor-in-Chief, Co-Editor-in-Chief and delegated editors have full authority over editorial content and publication decisions.
 Editors and reviewers must disclose conflicts of interest and recuse themselves when appropriate.
-The publisher may intervene only on matters of legal risk and scholarly record integrity (e.g., defamation, plagiarism, proven misconduct), without directing acceptance outcomes.
+The publisher may intervene only in matters involving legal risk or the integrity of the scholarly record, such as defamation, plagiarism, or proven misconduct, and does not direct editorial acceptance decisions.

 Inclusive Language & Jurisdictional Claims

-Use of inclusive language: Authors should use language that is respectful and inclusive and avoids bias regarding gender, age, ethnicity, nationality, disability, health status, religion, sexual orientation, or socioeconomic status.
-Avoid stereotypes and assumptions.
-Use person-first language where appropriate and choose neutral formulations (e.g., “participants”, “respondents”, “researchers”) unless the research context requires otherwise.
+Use of inclusive language: Authors are encouraged to use language that is respectful, inclusive, and free from bias relating to gender, age, ethnicity, nationality, disability, health status, religion, sexual orientation, or socioeconomic background.
+Stereotypes and unnecessary assumptions should be avoided.
+Person-first language is recommended where appropriate, and neutral expressions such as “participants,” “respondents,” or “researchers” are preferred unless the research context clearly requires otherwise.

 Jurisdictional claims: The journal maintains a neutral position with respect to territorial disputes.
-Maps, institutional affiliations, and geographic labels must be accurate and reflect the study context.
-Editors may request revisions to maps or terminology to ensure neutrality and scholarly appropriateness.
+Maps, institutional affiliations, and geographic should be accurate and appropriate to the research context.
+Editors may request revisions to maps or wording in order to preserve neutrality and scholarly appropriateness.

 Authorship and Contributorship